-Although the Board & Management believes that the CPR prepared by RPS Energy was in accordance with industry standards, the Company cannot be sure that that the actual results will be as estimated.
+Although the Board and management believes that the RPS 2013 report prepared by RPS Energy was in accordance with industry standards, the Company cannot be sure that that the actual results will be as estimated.
 The CPR represents RPS Energy's best professional judgement and should not be considered a guarantee or prediction of results.